Chippalrus/GW2-CharacterAPI-PHP-Wrapper/README.md

 - Example of the wrapper used for a plugin: http://chippalrus.ca/Cennette/

 # Description
+This is just the *backend* of the project for a plugin that I have built ( http://chippalrus.ca/Cennette/ ) .
 This wrapper has a lack of error checking.
 This is bad. ༼ ◕д◕ ༽ I'm a terrible programmer.

-Other wrappers provide a better framework, however, I disliked what was available at the time, so, I made my own.
-My focus was to share my character's Builds/Equipment via a single URL without need of registering account and to display information in a compact manner without needless information. ༼ ◕_◕ ༽
+༼ ◕_◕ ༽ I am aware of what is currently avaliable, however, I do not want to include methods I wont be using from other wrappers.

-This is just the *backend* of the project that I have built.
-I am aware of what is currently avaliable, however, I do not want to include methods I wont be using from other wrappers. ˶⚈Ɛ⚈˵
+ ˶⚈Ɛ⚈˵ Other wrappers provide a better framework, however, I disliked what was available at the time, so, I made my own.
+My focus was to share my character's Builds/Equipment via a single URL without need of registering account and to display information in a compact manner without needless information.

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
 ## (ﾉﾟ▽ﾟ)ﾉ︵ Caching